CachopanApp/Cachopan-Back/README.md

 ## Overview

 This project is a RESTful API built with Flask, providing endpoints for managing users and clients.
 The API supports operations such as creating, updating, deleting, and retrieving users and clients.
-It also includes JWT-based authentication for secure access.
+It also includes JWT-based authentication for secure access and authorization.

 ## Project Structure